Skip to content

 Description

-Postdoctoral Trainees (PDTs) at Penn fall into one of three categories.
-These categories are assigned to a postdoctoral position based on the source of funding.
-The category of postdoctoral trainee determines certain benefit eligibility and tax requirements.
-For questions about your postdoctoral classification, please contact your department or the school’s business administrator.
+Postdoctoral trainees (PDTs) at Penn fall into one of three appointment categories.
+These categories are assigned based primarily on the source and structure of funding.

 Postdoctoral Researcher

-A Non-NRSA Postdoctoral Fellow is an individual who comes to the University for the principal purpose of furthering his/her personal development through participation in advanced training programs.
-The postdoctoral fellow holds a post-baccalaureate degree, normally the highest degree earned in the field.
-Funding is provided by a private foundation or non-profit charitable organization such as the American Heart Association, American Cancer Society, and similar types of organizations.
+A Postdoctoral Fellow is an individual who comes to the University for the principal purpose of furthering their personal development through participation in advanced training programs.

 NRSA Postdoctoral Fellow